usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 After an extended process of experimentation with different labeling schemes, finetuning various hyperparameters such as learning rates, the number of training epochs, the size of the hidden layer, and the number of hidden layers, and introducing new features to the input space, we ultimately created a model that we deemed satisfactory for a demonstration’s sake.
 The model achieved about an 85% test accuracy classifying songs into three emotional categories: Happy, Sad, and Angry.

-In the end, we used a three layer MLP with an input size of 2, a hidden layer of width 10, and an output size of 3.
+In the end, we used a three-layer MLP with an input size of 2, a hidden layer of width 10, and an output size of 3.
 The two features we utilized were energy and valence since these seemed to have the highest correlation with song emotions.

 ### Designing a User Interface

 The final requirement for the Python side of the project was designing the user interface.
 This required a simple GUI, which we implemented using TKInter, and a communication protocol between the app and the process running on the HPS.
 The GUI we designed in the end includes a button that prompts the user to update the song being visualized.
 We instantiate an instance of a Spotipy object using the login credentials of a user, in this case, Antti, which in turn lets us call a function to query the song the user is currently playing.
-This in turn enables the online functionality of the project, as we use this call to extract the features from a currently played song, perform a forward pass through our trained model, then communicate the outputted emotion, along with the energy feature of the song, to the HPS.
+This in turn enables the online functionality of the project, as we use this call to extract the features from a currently played song, perform a forward pass through our trained model, and then communicate the outputted emotion, along with the energy feature of the song, to the HPS.
 The predicted emotion and the energy feature combined enabled us to create 6 different visual configurations for our custom GPU.

-We experimented with a number of different designs for the communication protocol between the Python process and the HPS, but we ultimately decided to use SFTP since it was simple to implement.
+We experimented with several different designs for the communication protocol between the Python process and the HPS, but we ultimately decided to use SFTP since it was simple to implement.
 Once we set up SSH keys between the PC hosting the app and the SoC, each click of the button on the GUI would perform a remote file transfer of a .txt file containing the aforementioned information.
-On the HPS side, we use this information to configure the visuals in accordance with the emotional signature of the currently playing song by communicating it over to the FPGA using PIO connections over the Lightweight AXI Bus.
+On the HPS side, we use this information to configure the visuals by the emotional signature of the currently playing song by communicating it over to the FPGA using PIO connections over the Lightweight AXI Bus.

 ## FPGA-Based Raymarching GPU